 As for his working habits, colleagues from the time express strong views.
 “He has no doubts,” said a London Assembly Member who had dealings with him.
 “He’s one of those people who can’t be wrong”.
 More senior mayoral aides remark on a clanging yet oddly innocent insensitivity to those around him and the problems he sometimes caused for them.
 “He’d go round making a mess, I would have to clear it up,” one of them shrugged.
 Another was less forgiving: “He is a poisonous bastard.”
 Similarities with Dominic Cummings have been noted.
 Johnson was once denounced as a pound shop Donald Trump.
 In those terms, maybe Gilligan can be seen as a kind of penny-farthing version of Johnson’s senior adviser.
 But one transport insider makes an unflattering contrast: “He is dumber than Dom.”

 Though Gilligan was not retained by Sadiq Khan when he became Mayor in 2016 and some of the schemes he wanted implemented were changed or dropped, the same broad approach – re-engineering roads in the name of cyclist safety and the belief that this will liberate immense suppressed demand – has been retained.
 Gilligan, though, has not been satisfied.
-It was, curiously, the Guardian that gave him space last year to rubbish Mayor Khan’s cycling programme last year.
+It was, curiously, the Guardian that gave him space last year to rubbish Mayor Khan’s cycling programme.

 Now he is back at City Hall, albeit remotely for the time being.
 And the government’s intrusions on TfL and Khan’s autonomy already bore his mark: he was spotted weeks ago at TfL’s offices in Southwark in the (perhaps reluctant) company of his more collegiate successor, Will Norman; the prominent “active travel” programme also demanded by the TfL bailout terms is right up his street (as is more congestion charging, which might not endear him to Tory London Assembly Members); sources say he’s at the forefront of trying to force through the suspension of free travel for Londoners under the age of 18, despite the legal and technical obstacles this presents and the social justice arguments made against it.